avishek-sen-gupta/cobol-rekt/README.md

 This is based on the paper [No More Gotos: Decompilation Using Pattern-Independent Control-Flow Structuring and Semantics-Preserving Transformations](https://www.ndss-symposium.org/wp-content/uploads/2017/09/11_4_2.pdf).

+Several tasks are involved in this.

+- ```GraphSliceTask```: This finds the graph slices as mentioned in the paper.

 [WIP]...

 ## Running against AWS Card Demo